Form SDK

 • Validation feedback: Real-time error and warning messages

-2. SDC Backend Service
+2. Backend Service

-The SDC backend provides the data processing services:
+The backend provides the data processing services:

 • Form retrieval: Access to questionnaire definitions